Inkrato/inkrato/README.md

 * String  state         A valid State ID (an Object ID), optional
 * String  priority      A valid Priority ID (an Object ID), optional

-On success you should get a 200 response and a JSON represenation of the updated post.
+On success you should get a 200 response and a JSON representation of the updated post.

 #### POST /api/upvote/:id

 Upvotes a post.
 You can vote up, down or not at all on a post.
-Only your last voting action on counts (if you cange your vote, your previous votes are discarded).
+Only your last voting action on counts (if you change your vote, your previous votes are discarded).

 Pass the postId (a number) in place of ':id' and it will return a JSON response with the updated total score, upvotes and downvotes for that post.